-Clients of service provider operated cloud data centers need not only secure virtual private networks (VPNs) but also virtual security functions that enforce the clients' security policies.
+Clients of service provider-operated cloud data centers need not only to secure Virtual Private Networks (VPNs) but also virtual security functions that apply the clients' security policies.
 The security policies may govern communication within the clients' own virtual networks as well as communication with external networks.
 For example, VPN service providers may need to provide firewall and other security services to their VPN clients.
-Today, it is generally not possible for clients to dynamically view (much less change) what, where and how security policies are implemented on their provideroperated clouds.
-Indeed, no standards-based framework that allows clients to retrieve/manage security policies in a consistent manner across different providers exists.
+Today, it is generally not possible for clients to dynamically view (let alone change) what, where and how security policies are implemented on their provideroperated clouds.
+Indeed, no standards-based framework exists to allow clients to retrieve/manage security policies in a consistent manner across different providers.

 4.3.4.
-Internal network monitoring
+Internal Network Monitoring

 There are many types of internal traffic monitors that may be managed by a security controller.
-This includes a new class of services referred to as DLP, Data Loss Prevention, or Reputation Protection Services.
+This includes a new class of services referred to as Data Loss Prevention (DLP), or Reputation Protection Services (RPS).
 Depending on the class of event, alerts may go to internal administrators, or external services.